paosch/Boris-Bikes/README.md

 ```

 ## The process

-- transforming a user story into a domain model
+- from user stories to domain model
 - using the domain model to feature-test a feature
 - writing a unit test
 - implementing code to pass the test